vnetcon/jdbc-json/README.md

 If you think the price is too low or high you can also change the price there :)

 ## Screenshots
-Below is a screenshot of the fincoice_utf8.xml file that have been extracted to tables into database.
+Below is a screenshot where UBL (Universal Business Language) invoice xml have been extracted to tables into database.
 In this picture the generated tables are on the left side (tablelist) and on main view you can see ER diagram generetad by DBeaver.
 All the relatios between tables are genereted automcatcally during the table generation...